Byram Hills High School Cafeteria Remodel

 Now, the orientation of the room automatically guides students down one of two matching lines that both serve the day’s full menu.
 Students are then directed along a central salad bar and grab-and-go island and through the cashier stand, ensuring high capacity and rapid flow.

-LTI designed and built the serving equipment for every aspect of the cafeteria, from the main lines to the island salad bar, the QuickSwitch Ceran glass display shelves that further increased capacity and the refrigerated display cases for beverages.
+LTI designed and built the serving equipment for every aspect of the cafeteria, from the main lines to the island salad bar, the QuickSwitch glass display shelves that further increased capacity and the beverage display cases.

 “The partnership with LTI was critical to the success of this project.
 They can customize and modify their work to meet the school’s needs and budget,” said Brad Kaufmann of Kaufmann and Associates.
 “They’re a flexible, easy-to-work-with company that really understands schools and makes a high-quality product that’s perfect for these unique needs.”